Whole Home Remodeling in Cary, NC

 How long does a whole home remodel take?

-Triangle whole home remodels at our scope usually run six to twelve months from demo to final walkthrough.
-Square footage drives part of the timeline, but the bigger variable is how much work can happen at the same time versus one trade waiting on another.
-Smaller projects around 1,800 to 2,400 square feet without structural changes tend to land on the shorter end.
-Larger projects with additions or full systems replacement push toward the longer end.
-Permitting, cabinet lead times, and material availability also affect the schedule.
+Whole-home remodels in the Triangle area at our level of scope typically take between six and twelve months from demo to final walkthrough.
+Square footage plays a role in the timeline, but the biggest factor is how much work can be completed simultaneously versus trades needing to wait on one another.
+Smaller homes in the 1,800 to 2,400 square foot range without major structural changes generally fall on the shorter end of the schedule, while larger remodels involving additions or extensive upgrades tend to take longer.
+Permitting, cabinetry lead times, and material availability can also impact the overall timeline.

 Before & After